On the rate and on the gravitational wave emission of short and long GRBs: Conclusions

-\item[VI.] {\bf U-GRBs:} the final orbits of the inspiral regime (when $P_{\rm orb}<0.2$~s) fall inside the frequency band of aLIGO, AdV and bar detectors.
+\item[VI.] {\bf U-GRBs:} the final orbits of the inspiral regime (when $P_{\rm orb}<0.2$~s) fall inside the frequency band of Advanced LIGO-Virgo and bar detectors.
 However, the GW energy output in the merger regime leads to a characteristic strain which is not sufficient to be detectable either by any of them.
 See Fig.~\ref{fig:h_char} for details.
-In the case of U-GRBs originating from the BdHN \emph{out-states}, the inspiral regime is detectable for sources located at distances smaller than 235~Mpc for the O1 aLIGO run and smaller than 666~Mpc for the 2022+ run (see Table~\ref{tab:freqs}).
-In the case of U-GRBs originating from the BH-SN \emph{out-states}, the inspiral regime is detectable for sources at distances smaller than 362~Mpc for the O1 aLIGO run and smaller than 1023~Mpc for the 2022+ run (see Table~\ref{tab:freqs}).
+In the case of U-GRBs originating from the BdHN \emph{out-states}, the inspiral regime is detectable for sources located at distances smaller than 253~Mpc for the O1 Advanced LIGO run and smaller than 634~Mpc for the 2022+ run (see Table~\ref{tab:freqs}).
+In the case of U-GRBs originating from the BH-SN \emph{out-states}, the inspiral regime is detectable for sources at distances smaller than 396~Mpc for the O1 Advanced LIGO run and smaller than 989~Mpc for the 2022+ run (see Table~\ref{tab:freqs}).
 No U-GRB has yet been electromagnetically identified.
 The closest distance at which is located its possible progenitor, namely a BdHN, is 805~Mpc.
 See Table~\ref{tab:summary} for the expected GW detection rate.

 \item[VII.] {\bf GRFs:} The tidal disruption of the WD by the NS produces a not detectable GW emission \citep[see, e.g.,][]{2009PhRvD..80b4006P}.

 \end{enumerate}